 Continuous Monitoring Guidance: VA has identified this technical control for continuous monitoring activities at moderate and high impact levels.
 The production support team will be monitoring this control on some periodic basis by re-running the Security Control Assessment tests for AU-6 and documenting those activities, results, and any Plan of Actions and Milestones (POA&Ms) that may result within Security Management and Reporting Tool Federal Information Security Management Act (SMART FISMA).

-Control Implementation: The CDCO Security Team regularly review and analyze audit records for indications of inappropriate or unusual activity, investigates suspicious activity or suspected violations, reports findings to appropriate NUMI project and CDCO officials.
+Control Implementation: The Corporate Data Center Operations (CDCO) Security Team regularly review and analyze audit records for indications of inappropriate or unusual activity, investigates suspicious activity or suspected violations, reports findings to appropriate NUMI project and CDCO officials.
 The system employs automated mechanisms to integrate audit monitoring, analysis, and reporting into an overall process for investigation and response to suspicious activities.

 Audit Reduction and Report Generation